Barium permanganate: Preparation

 It can also be prepared by oxidation of barium manganate with strong oxidants.
 Preparations relying on aqueous reactions of barium manganate are extremely slow process due to the low solubility of the manganate.

 Another way to synthesize barium permanganate is by the reaction between silver permanganate and barium chloride.
 Highly pure samples can be obtained from the similar reaction between potassium permanganate and aluminium sulfate to form aluminium permanganate, which is then reacted with a stoichiometric amount of barium hydroxide.

 Reactions

 Barium permanganate is a strong oxidizer.
-It is thermally stable up to 180 °C, above which it decomposes in two stages between 180–350 and 500–700 °C.
+It is thermally stable up to 180 C. Above this temperature it decomposes in two stages, between 180-350 C and 500-700 C.